testme-cau/FrontApp/README.md

-# 🎨 test.me Android UI Design
+# 🎨 test.me Android App

 > Prototype and UI design for the **test.me** Android application.
 > Focused on layout composition, navigation flow, and interface styling using **Android Studio (Kotlin)**.